RoyNisimov/AsymmetricEncryption/README.md

 Shamir's Secret Sharing
 ---------------------------
 n -> the number of shares
-k (2 in this case) -> the number of people needed to find the answer
+t (k in the video above) -> the number of people needed to find the answer

 Take your secret as m.
 Place m on a graph such that the point is (0, m).

-Generate (k - 1) random points on the graph.

-Make a formula that goes through all of the points (a line in this case, y = mx + b)
+Generate a polynomial with a0 being m.
+Like this for example (3 degree polynomial): y = m + a1*x + a2*x**2 + a3*x**3

-Generate n points on the line and share them. (x != 0 of course)
+Generate n points on the polynomial and share them. (x != 0 of course)
 -----------------------------
-To find m back you need to calculate the formula again, which you can do that with k shares.
+To find m back you need to calculate the formula again, which you can do that with t shares.
 And then plug 0 into the formula and you get m.

 Example:
 ------------------------------
 n = 4
-k = 2
+t = 2

 m = 3
-random slope (instead of random point because with oneline it's the same but faster):
-4
+a1 = 4
 y = 4x + 3
 random point on the line number 1: x = 4, y = 16
 random point on the line number 2: x = 6, y = 27